microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementpolicyrule-update.md

 + [Use PIM APIs in Microsoft Graph to update Azure AD rules](/graph/how-to-pim-update-rules)

 ## Permissions
-One of the following permissions is required to call this API to update a rule defined for an Azure AD roles policy.
+One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

+### For an Azure AD roles

 |Permission type|Permissions (from least to most privileged)|
 |:---|:---|